 '''

-architecture xyz of abc is

-process(...)
+module xyz(...)

+always @(...)

-case control is
+case (control)

-when "001" => sub_inst : four_bit_sub port map (in1,in2,bin,output);
+0 : four_bit_sub sub_inst(in1,in2,bin,output);

 .....

 '''

-First of all, it is important to realize that a 'port map' statement is not like 'calling' a function in C. It is an instantiation of an entity.
+First of all, it is important to realize that instantiating a module is not like 'calling' a function in C. Once instantiated, the module is always evaluating its inputs.
 Therefore, it cannot be conditional.
 It is always present.
-So, you sould do something like this:
+So, you should do something like this:

 '''

-architecture xyz of abc is

-sub_inst : four_bit_sub port map (in1,in2,bin,sub_out)

-process(...)
+module xyz(...)

+four_bit_sub sub_inst(in1,in2,bin,sub_out)

+always @(...)

-case control is
+case (control)

-when "001" => output <= sub_out
+0 : output <= sub out;

 '''

 - 2. Make sure that your designs work by testing them sufficiently thoroughly.
 You should not just use the test inputs in the lab description.
-Also, it is always better to submit a do-file which has sufficient number of input combinations (not just the ones given in the lab description). - 3.
-Do not use 'after' statements in your design for providing delays in your design.

-X <= A or B after 15 ns;

-In fact, you should never use the 'after' statement in the lab during the semester.
+Also, it is always better to submit a do-file which has sufficient number of input combinations (not just the ones given in the lab description). - Do not use # statements in your design for providing delays. #15 X <= A or B; In fact, you should never use the delay statement in the lab during the semester.

-All parts of this lab will be submitted on Blackboard only.
+All parts of this lab will be submitted on Canvas only.
 You will not need to submit anything as a hard copy.
-For each problem, please zip all relevant files into a single folder with the following naming scheme: Lastname\Problem#.zip
+Please zip all relevant files into a single folder with the following naming scheme: Lastname_Lab#.zip

 Problem Submission Requirements

-1 • VHDL file(s)
+1 • Verilog file(s)

 • Do-file

-2 • VHDL file(s)
+2 • Verilog file(s)

 • Do-file

 3 • Bit-file

 UCF File